 You may participate in the Fund's Automatic Investment Plan, an investment plan that automatically moves money from your bank account and invests it in the Fund through the use of electronic funds transfers or automatic bank drafts.
-For Class A, Class C and Class L shares, you may elect to make subsequent investments by transfers of a minimum of \$100 for regular accounts and \$50 for retirement accounts on specified days of each month into your established Fund account.
-Class I shares do not have an investment minimum for subsequent investments.
+You may elect to make subsequent investments by transfers of a minimum of \$10,000 on specified days of each month into your established Fund account.
 Please contact the Fund at 1-888-926-2688 for more information about the Fund's Automatic Investment Plan.